Winkler102/weather-dashboard/README.md

 # Weather Dashboard

 ## Description
-A website that will give the 5 day forcast for a city of choice.
+A website that will give the current day forcast and the 7-day forecast for a city of choice.

 ## Website Link